Michee27/Michee27/README.md

 Christian and musician in my spare time* :notes: :stuck_out_tongue_winking_eye:

-Of foreign origin, I was born in Haiti and moved shortly after completing high school to Brazil, where I pursued all my higher education* :earth_americas:

 Passionate about turning lines of code into innovative solutions.
 My journey in the world of technology revolves around the JavaScript ecosystem, Node.js, building robust applications with Express, and creating efficient databases with SQL and PostgreSQL.
 My constant pursuit of learning and improvement drives me to tackle complex challenges, always seeking elegant ways to solve problems.*

 **Welcome** to my profile, where I share my love for code and my dedication to projects that enhance the digital experience.